Lumi-supercomputer/Getting_Started_with_AI_workshop/07_Virtual_environments_to_iterate_and_test/index.md

 ```bash
 singularity shell --bind /pfs,/scratch,/projappl,/project,/flash,/appl minimal_pytorch.sif
 ```
 Note that setting `--bind` is optional, if you want to keep the virtual environment files in your current folder it is however necessary.
-Alternatively, you achive the same by
+Alternatively, you achieve the same by
 ```bash
 module use /project/project_465001063/modules
 module load singularity-userfilesystems